How can we help you today?

 How to get started:

-• Complete a yoga teacher training course (typically 200 hours)
+• Complete a yoga teacher training course.

-• Use platforms like Zoom, YouTube, or your own website
+• Use platforms like Zoom, YouTube, or your own website.

 Startup requirements: